thenexthub/Codira/docs/proposals/archive/MemoryAndConcurrencyModel.rst

 Language Concepts
 -----------------

-The **unit of concurrency** in Swift is an Actor.
+The **unit of concurrency** in Codira is an Actor.
 As an execution context, an actor corresponds to a lightweight thread or dispatch queue that can respond to a declared list of async messages.
 Each actor has its own private set of mutable data, can communicate with other actors by sending them async messages, and can